nextauthjs/next-auth/www/docs/configuration/pages.md

 The options displayed on the sign up page are automatically generated based on the providers specified in the options passed to NextAuth.js.

-To add a custom login page, for example.
-You can use the `pages` option:
+To add a custom login page, you can use the `pages` option:

 ```javascript title="pages/api/auth/[...nextauth].js"
 ...